Multiple intelligences are rarely if ever, talked about in leadership circles.

 - Becoming more socially empathetic; service orientation to others and the organization.

 - Relationship Management: inspirational leadership practices; change management; conflict resolution skills; teamwork building techniques.

 Spiritual Intelligence (SQ)

-- Deeper understanding of one’s own world view, life purpose, value hierarchy and controlling personal ego to consider the higher self.
+- A deeper understanding of one’s own worldview, life purpose, value hierarchy, and controlling personal ego to consider the higher self.

 - Social Mastery/Spiritual Presence: wise and effective mentor of spiritual principles; leadership change agent; making wise and compassionate decisions; and being aligned with the ebb and flow of life.